KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 - Before selecting a Function make sure that function exists in Library.

 ---
----

--  If you have not created a function previously, skip that section.
+-  If you have addTime function to appear in the list of functions in the Library, skip that section.

 - Create a JavaScript (.js) file and save it in your PC